oreoluwa-tech/FIFA-Dashboard/README.md

 Data Visualisation project
 Visualising FIFA World Cup matches from 1930–2014,

-I chose to show the following for better understanding of the data set which are
+I choose to show the following for better understanding of the data set which are

 1.World cup wins by countries